With this post, I plan to update a series of posts to highlight some of my favorite wilderness destinations.

 A great choice during the fall is a hike into Carl Lake in the Mt.
 Jefferson Wilderness.

-The hike began in an area that was caught in a forest fire in 2003.
-The dense snowbrush, manzinita and lodgepole pine had already grown above my head since the fire.
+The hike begins in an area that was caught in a forest fire in 2003.
+The dense snowbrush, manzinita and lodgepole pine have already grown above my head since the fire.

-After leaving the wildfire area, the trail reached Cabot Lake.
+After leaving the wildfire area, the trail reaches Cabot Lake.
 It’s truly a wilderness gem.
-Over the next couple of miles the trail passed three tarns (small lakes), one with a nice view of Mt.
+Over the next couple of miles the trail passes three tarns (small lakes), one with a nice view of Mt.
 Jefferson.

-After five miles I reached Carl Lake, an alpine gem.
-I explored the glacier-polished rim of Carl Lake.
-Then I began the ascent over the headwall to the north.
+After five miles Carl Lake is reached, an alpine delight.
+I always enjoy exploring the glacier-polished rim of Carl Lake.
+Then, if you have the ambition, it time to begin the ascent over the headwall to the north.

 Stopping near Junction Lake, I always marvel at the autumn foliage.
 This would be an excellent spot to backpack to and set up camp.
 In fact, over the years I’ve met a handful of elk hunters doing just that.

 As I turn around and begin the hike back to the trailhead, I make sure to savor each vista along the way.

 Pictures were beautiful.
 What a glorious world.
 I also enjoy your articles.
 They make me feel like I’m right there.
 Thank you for sharing.